StackVista/stackstate-docs/setup/cli/cli-stac.md

 **Installation:**

 1. Download the executable `sts-cli-VERSION-windows.exe` from [https://download.stackstate.com](https://download.stackstate.com).
-2. Rename the downloaded file to be `sts.exe`.
+2. Rename the downloaded file to be `stac.exe`.
 3. \(optional\) Add the file to your PATH to use StackState CLI commands from [anywhere on the command line](https://stackoverflow.com/questions/4822400/register-an-exe-so-you-can-run-it-from-any-command-line-in-windows).
 4. To configure the StackState CLI, do one of the following:
    * [Launch the configuration wizard](cli-install.md#configuration-wizard-linux-and-windows-install).